TrickyTroll/good-bot-runner/runner/README.md

 ##### Delays between words

 People sometimes take pauses while typing.
-To mimic this comportement, `runner` has a 20 to 30% chances of taking a .5 to 1 second pauses between words.
+To mimic this behaviour, `runner` has a 20 to 30% chances of taking a .5 to 1 second pauses between words.